BestTimesToVisit.com Logo

 food

-Don't leave Suriname without trying 'roti' – a delicious flatbread filled with curry chicken or vegetables, a legacy of the Indian population.
-Also, be adventurous and sample 'moksi-alesi', a rice dish with various meats and vegetables, or 'saoto soup', a flavorful chicken soup.
-Street food is abundant and tasty, but stick to vendors who look busy and have high turnover.
+Don't leave Suriname without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian influence.
+Also, seek out 'moksi-alesi', a flavorful rice dish with various meats and vegetables.
+For a refreshing treat, try 'koeskoes', a couscous-like dish often served with a savory sauce.

 packing